Maria of Yugoslavia: Early life

 In 1914, after the death of King Carol I, her parents became King and Queen of Romania, and Maria moved with them to Romania, which became her new home country.
 During World War I, she worked as a nurse with her mother, along with her two sisters.
-Although plump, Maria was a noted beauty in her youth and resembled her sister, Elisabeth.
+Although 'plump', Maria was a noted beauty in her youth and resembled her elder sister, Elisabeth.

 The family spent their holidays at Peleș Castle near Sinaia.
 In 1922, King Alexander I of Yugoslavia was invited to Peleș Castle, and introduced to Maria.
 Maria and Alexander fell in love, and were engaged with the support of Maria's father Ferdinand I.

-Queen
+Queen Consort

+The queen of Yugoslavia with her newborn son, Peter.

 Maria married Alexander I, second King of Serbs, Croats and Slovenes, in Belgrade on 8 June 1922.
 The wedding took place at the Saint Michael's cathedral.
 The wedding was given big international publicity at the time.
 Since Maria was related to the British royal family, the British Crown was represented by the Duke of York, who attended the wedding as witness.

 On 3 October 1929, Maria became Queen of Yugoslavia when Alexander changed the name of the country.
 The royal couple settled at the Karađorđević estate in Oplenac near Topola.
 Since the new Royal Residence in Belgrade was not finished, the king and queen continued to live at the Karađorđević estate.
 Queen Maria established good relations with the Orthodox clergy and engaged in charity.
 At the Karađorđević estate, Maria participated in the work of the local peasantry at the royal estate, and could be seen working in the field dressed in traditional folk costume.
 She founded schools for the children of the local farmers, scholarships for the benefit of poor students and cooperated with the church to help poor families.
 Her first son was given a traditional royal Serbian name, her second son was given a Croatian name and her third son was given a Slovenian name to create unity in the new state of Yugoslavia.
 Her sons played with the children of the workers on the estate.
 The simple life of Maria gave her a great deal of favourable publicity, and her popularity also benefitted Alexander, when she and sometimes the sons accompanied him on his trips around Yugoslavia.